This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 • Chicken Broth

-• Add in the remaining ingredients including the salt and pepper.
+• Add in the remaining ingredients and stir to combine.

 Can you Freeze chili?